 Los Angeles Nursing Home Abuse & Neglect Lawyers

-Los Angeles County is home to 409 skilled nursing homes and over 1000 assisted living facilities for the elderly serving over 100,000 senior Angelinos every year.
+Los Angeles County is home to 409 skilled nursing homes and over 1,000 assisted living facilities for the elderly serving over 100,000 senior Angelinos every year.
 And while most nursing facilities in Los Angeles provide satisfactory care to their elderly residents, too many are being held responsible for the neglect and abuse of the patients that reside within.

 The neglect or abuse of a nursing home resident occurs in a variety of ways.
 In general, however, it is most often the result of nursing caregivers to prevent falls, malnutrition/dehydration, bed sores, and other injuries or harms that would not occur but for negligent care.
-The Los Angeles nursing home negligence lawyers at the Southern California Nursing Home Law group have represented many families Southland families in cases involving elder abuse and neglect.Fighting for the Rights of Elder Neglect Victims
+The Los Angeles nursing home negligence lawyers at the Southern California Nursing Home Law group have represented many Southland families in cases involving elder abuse and neglect.Fighting for the Rights of Elder Neglect Victims

 The Los Angeles elder neglect attorneys at the Southern California Nursing Home Law Group have been fighting for the rights of nursing home residents for more than 20 years.
-Our law firm has brought lawsuits against skilled nursing facilities and assisted living facilities throughout Southern California and have recovered over millions of dollars for victims and their families.
+Our law firm has brought lawsuits against skilled nursing facilities and assisted living facilities throughout Southern California and has recovered millions of dollars for victims and their families.
 Our attorneys have a deep understanding of California elder neglect and abuse laws and understand the serious and solemn nature of these cases.The California Elder Abuse and Dependent Adult Civil Protection Act

-Enacted in 1991, California’s Elder Abuse and Dependent Adult Civil Protection Act (EADACPA) is an independent legal cause of action available to individuals who believe they have been abuse, neglected or abandoned in the nursing home or assisted living setting.
-The body of law is found at Welfare & Institutions Code §15600 et seq. and was enacted after the California Legislature recognized that California seniors (over age 64) elders are particularly subjected to acts of abuse and neglect.
+Enacted in 1991, California’s Elder Abuse and Dependent Adult Civil Protection Act (EADACPA) is an independent legal cause of action available to individuals who believe they have been abused, neglected or abandoned in the nursing home or assisted living setting.
+The body of law is found at Welfare & Institutions Code §15600 et seq. and was enacted after the California Legislature recognized that California seniors (over age 64) are particularly subjected to acts of abuse and neglect.
 The law also applies to a “dependent adult,” which is a person between 18 and 64 years of age who is unable to carry out activities of daily living due to impairments.